The medical definition of “spotting”

 Different types of spotting and what they could mean

-Not all spotting is created equal.
-That is to say, there are many different types of spotting that occur in specific circumstances.
+There are many different types of spotting that occur in specific circumstances.
 Here are a few benign types of spotting to look out for if you happen to be:

 - Tracking your menstrual cycle,